ShahariarRabby/CarND_Capstone/README.md

 ### Traffic Light Detection Node

 This node consisted of a detector and a classifier.
 The main purpose of this node is to detect any traffic light and then classify the light to give direction for the car.

-For this, we decided to use an OpenCV approach.
+For the classifier, we decided to use an OpenCV approach.
+Below is the main piece of code as we decided on a range of colors for red on the traffic light, if red pixels are detected after filtering, we classify the light as red which then directs the car to stop.
+On this implementation, anything that is not red, ends up being Unknown which allows the car to keep moving forward.

 ```shell
         # Threshold the HSV image, keep only the red pixels